 The Safe Drinking Water Act Amendments of 1996 provided a number of public participation and notification elements.
 One of these elements includes provisions for annual consumer confidence reports (CCRs), or “water quality reports”, to be developed and provided to consumers by community water systems.
 These reports are intended to provide community water systems with the opportunity to improve public confidence in their water system, advance the public’s understanding of drinking water, heighten public awareness of the need to protect water resources, enhance the image of the professionals in the drinking water community, as well as provide the consumer with information about the quality of their drinking water.
-Since the inception of the CCR requirement in 1999, additional information is now required.
-To view the new requirements of reports due after July 1, 2004, all community systems should review:
+Since the inception of the CCR requirement in 1999, additional information may be required as Rules are added, revised, or amended.

-For information and assistance on preparing a CCR, community water systems should read:
+For information and assistance on preparing a CCR, community water systems should review:

 Does your system serve less than 10,000 customers?
-See the Drinking Water Section’s Mailing Waiver document for mailing instructions.
+See the Drinking Water Section’s Mailing Waiver document for mailing requirements and instructions.